imamrb/mini-twitter/.github/pull_request_template.md

 Please include a summary of the change.

 ## What's New
-  - Notable points about the changes included in the PR
-  - Highlights of your work
+  - Highlights of the PR